Wofinoli/rustenstein/README.md

 # Rustenstein

-A Rust implementation of the Wolfenstein3D engine.
-Uses WebGPU.
+A Rust implementation of the Wolfenstein3D engine using SDL2.

+## Screenshots

 Planned features:
 - [x] Reading maps from files